gauravbhand1611/oms-documentation/documents/retail-operations/brokering/template/inventory-based-shipping.md

 #### 5. Routing Interval
 The retailer requires regular brokering to ensure timely processing of both regular and rejected orders.
 For unfillable orders, the brokering process should occur within a predefined interval, allowing time for potential inventory replenishment.

-To meet these requirements, the retailer has implemented HotWax Commerce's Configurable Order Routing System.
-This system allows the retailer to establish custom routing rules and criteria to ensure orders are fulfilled from locations with the appropriate inventory levels to align with their business needs.
+## Key Routing Considerations

+#### Minimum Stock Availability Rules
+The routing process for the retailer must filter locations based on Minimum Stock availability.
+Locations with 15 or more units of an item should be prioritized first.

+If inventory is insufficient, the criteria need to be adjusted to include locations with 10 or more units, then 5 or more units, expanding the search while still focusing on locations with higher stock levels.

+If no location has the minimum stock, any location with available inventory should be included to ensure that orders are fulfilled.

+If no single location can fully meet the order requirements, partial fulfillment should be allowed.
+This approach optimizes inventory usage and improves order completion rates by combining stock from multiple locations.

+#### Order Routing Priority

+Expedited Orders should be prioritized before standard orders when routing orders.
+Furthermore, if there are orders that are rejected once from any fulfillment location due to inventory unavailability, these orders should be prioritized before regular orders that are being routed for the first time.

 ## Setting Up Order Routing for the Retailer

 ### Create Run
 We begin by creating a Regular Order Run.
-This run will manage all regular orders, excluding unfillable orders, which the retailer prefers to broker separately at regular intervals.
-The run will consist of multiple routing rules, each configured based on different shipping methods and fulfillment priorities.
+This run will manage all regular orders, excluding unfillable orders, which the retailer prefers to broker separately since the schedule of these run would be different.
+The regular run will consist of multiple routing rules, each configured based on different shipping methods and fulfillment priorities.
+The regular order runs are scheduled every 15 minutes for timely order processing and fulfillment.

 ### Create Routing Rule